bonny/WordPress-Simple-History/readme.txt

   see when someone has tried to log in, but failed.
 The log will then include ip address of the possible hacker.
 - **Menu edits**
 - **Option screens**<br>
-  view details about changes made in the differnt settings sections of WordPress.
+  view details about changes made in the different settings sections of WordPress.
 Things like changes to the site title and the permalink structure will be logged.
 - **Privacy page**<br>
   when a privacy page is created or set to a new page.
 - **Data Export**<br>